theREALdebater/eclat/doc/pxcr/targets.md

  * a run time system _variant_

-Native machine code will be generated on the assumption of a specific target; an attempt to run it on a different target is likely to fail.
+Native machine code is generated on the assumption of a specific target; an attempt to run it on a different target is likely to fail.